What parents need to know

 Parents Need to Know

-Parents need to know that these installments feature mature material: In one episode, a man makes money by donating sperm, and in another a pregnant teen struggles to retain custody of her child.
+Parents need to know that some installments of True Life feature mature material: In one episode, a man makes money by donating sperm, and in another a pregnant teen struggles to retain custody of her child.
 You may see drinking, smoking, and (bleeped out) swearing.

 What's the story?

 TRUE LIFE tackles issues such as young parents dealing with custody fights, students struggling with the prescription drug Adderall, and two men who do bizarre jobs for money.
 Some of the episodes are meatier than others, but they are all relatively engaging, and can even be thought-provoking.

 This is still voyeurism: Viewers are watching people in often desperate situations, and may have an impulse to simply shake their heads as a pregnant teen pulls a drag on a cigarette, or a sideshow freak puts a snake up his nose.
 But when they get over the thrill of being judgmental, they will find plenty of material in True Life that may inspire discussion -- and even activism.
 The episode about "baby mamas" with custody issues is a good advertisement for safe sex and abstinence; the sideshow freak who bucks stereotypes with his desire to get married and buy a house may encourage a little more tolerance for the different.

 Families can talk about True Life's purpose.
 There is certainly a voyeuristic element as we watch people in often desperate situations -- but is there something to be learned from their stories, too?
 Do you care more about an issue -- such as teen pregnancy, drug addiction, tolerance -- after seeing real people struggling with it?